Return of the technocrats: Biden aims for ‘normal’ after four years of tumult

 The technocrats, in other words, are back — complete with their return to regular order and aspirations of rigorous monotony.

-The whirlwind of activity, both public and private, was part of a planned launch of his presidency that began in late April — before Biden had formally clinched the Democratic nomination — designed to showcase Biden’s promise to restore what he and his aides view as normalcy to the White House.
+The whirlwind of activity, both public and private, was part of a planned launch of Biden’s presidency that began in late April — before he had formally clinched the Democratic nomination — designed to showcase Biden’s promise to restore what he and his aides view as normalcy to the White House.

-“They are running normal policy processes,” said Neil Bradley, the executive vice president and chief policy officer at the U.S. Chamber of Commerce.
-“For those of us who've been in Washington a long time, it is the normal policymaking process that we've been familiar with for a long time.
+“They are running normal policy processes,” said Neil Bradley, executive vice president and chief policy officer at the U.S. Chamber of Commerce.
+“For those of us who've been in Washington a long time, it is the normal policymaking process that we’ve been familiar with for a long time.
 And that, from our perspective, seems to produce better, more informed policy.”

 But if Biden and his team view his mantra of “Build Back Better” as a lofty goal, many Republicans see it as a return of the swamp.
 Former president Donald Trump’s rise was fueled by voters who viewed Washington as a town of bureaucrats and elites removed from the struggles of their daily lives — and who appreciated Trump’s disdain for the usual way of doing things.